berenger-eu/tbfmm/README.md

 TBFMM is a Fast Multipole Method (FMM) library parallelized with the task-based method.
 It is designed to be easy to customize by creating new FMM kernels or new parallelization strategies.
 It uses the block-tree hierarchical data structure (also known as the group-tree), which is well designed for the task-based parallelization, and can be easily extended to heterogeneous architectures (not yet supported but WIP).

 The current document is at the same time a classic README but also the main documentation of TBFMM.
 We try to answer all the questions that users could have regarding implementation and the use of the library.
-Of course, we invite users to post an issues if they find a bug or have any question about TBFMM.
+Of course, we invite users to post an issue if they find a bug or have any question about TBFMM.

 TBFMM uses C++ templates heavily.
 It is not required to master templates in order to use TBFMM but it helps to better understand how things work internally.